-Prompt and regular attendance at all the classes, laboratories and other activities that are part of a course is expected of every student.
+Prompt and regular attendance, whether in face to face, hybrid and online classes, laboratories and other activities that are part of a course is expected of every student.
 Failure to attend a class or a laboratory for any reason is counted as an absence; University policy does not differentiate 'excused' from 'unexcused' absences.
-First-year and all students on academic probation are permitted no more than six absences in 3-credit courses that meet three times a week.
+In face to face classes, first-year and all students on academic probation are permitted no more than six absences in 3-credit courses that meet three times a week.
 For courses that meet fewer than three times weekly, or are taught for fewer credits, the number of allowed absences is proportionately reduced.
 In 4-credit courses or higher, the number of allowed absences is also determined proportionately.
 Late entry into a class either by adding the course or late enrollment constitutes absence from that class.
 Attendance policy for upper-class students is set in each course by the instructor, who will announce the policy at the first meeting of the course.
+Students in online courses at all levels must participate as frequently as required by the instructor to successfully complete all class performance expectations.
 The credit and grade which a student receives for a course should reflect the student's active participation, as well as the ability to complete assignments and pass tests.
 Exceeding the maximum number of absences could result in a grade of "FA" (failure due to excessive absences).